 This is an interesting topic I won't describe in any more detail, but if you would like to learn more, there is much more about the Ptolemaic model in most introductory astronomy textbooks, including the online Astronomynotes.com.

-There is a faculty member at Florida State who has made Flash models of the Ptolemaic system.
-For example, you can see how the Moon and Sun or Mercury and the Sun were supposed to have orbited Earth:
+There is a faculty member at Florida State who has made animated models of the Ptolemaic system: in the first movie below, you can see how the Moon and Sun were conceptualized to have orbited Earth.
+In the second movie, you can see how Mercury and the Sun were conceptualized to have orbited Earth.

 Recall that the Greeks did rely on mathematical reasoning when conducting experiments and designing their models.
 You may wonder, in the Greek model, what order were the "planets" out from the Earth, and how were they chosen to be in that order?
 The order was: